DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-01-31-asking-providers-to-sign-off-trainee-data-for-the-previous-academic-year.md

 - a link to a report which providers use to check their data

 We could separate these, as we’ve done for performance profiles.

+{% from "screenshots/macro.njk" import appScreenshots with context %}
+{{ appScreenshots({
+  headingLevel: 2,
+  items: [
+  {
+    id: "1-performance-profiles-report",
+    text: "New performance profiles report"
+  },
+  {
+    id: "2-performance-profiles-guidance",
+    text: "New performance profiles guidance"
+  },
+  {
+    id: "3-reports-index",
+    text: "List of reports including a link to the new performance profiles report" },
+  {
+    id: "4-guidance-index",
+    text: "List of guidance pages with new subheadings and link to the new performance profiles guidance" }]
+}) }}